twebber03/PolishRecipes/weekly-notes/Mar14Meeting.md

   - Oli will handle this portion and upload the wireframe, design, plan on github

 - Team shares any possible ethical issues related to their solution and how they will reduce any‬ negative impacts.‬
   -  Oli stated if we web scrape random recipes might lose cultural context so might need to research cultural history
 		  - consider a blimp or a page that brings in the history
 		  - if we use a PQ to get the top 10 — the diversity of dishes gets lost
 	- Altering the recipes may lose its meaning if recipes are altered, however with the front end design where we show some history to the using our application and explain the reasoning for the ingredients and why they are used

 - Team has a breakdown of what they plan to achieve each week before the project deadline.‬‭
-  - Timeline:
+  - **<ins>Timeline: </ins>**
     - This week 03/09 — 03/14  —
       - plan the logistics (database, structures, visualization)
     - Next week 03/15 — 03/22 —